GaetanoMondelli/vscode-solitude-debug/readme.md

 - Red highlight when exception found on continue (active editor may on the same file)
 - Add command for the REPL interface
 - Clean decorations onStop event
+- Handle stop session
 - Change variables when change scope

-- Handle stop session
+# BUGS

+- First frame does not points to the contract definition
+- First step requires multiple step commands